jarcane/clojurice/README.md

 You will need [Boot](http://boot-clj.com/) installed, as well as Java 1.8+ is recommended, and PostgreSQL 9.6+.

-The default configuration expects a running PGSQL server with user/password "postgres" containing a database called "app", though these settings can be configured in the `config.cljc` file.
+The default configuration expects a running PGSQL server with user/password "postgres" containing a database called "app", though these settings can be re-configured.
+See below.

 ## Instructions